-3) Uniform distribution of nodes: Our model assumes uniform distribution of nodes over a two-dimensional area with limited size.
-We call this area the service area of the ad-hoc network.
+3) Uniform distribution of nodes: Our model assumes uniform distribution of nodes over a two-dimensional area with limited size, but larger than the coverage area.
+We call that area the service area of the ad-hoc network.
 Normally inside the service area any position (x- and y-coordinate) is equally probable to be occupied by a mobile node.
 However, in our approach we simplify this by introducing a regular lattice to which the position of mobile nodes is restricted.
 It will be shown in section V how this restriction regarding the permissible positions for mobile nodes enables the estimation of the expected value of C/I, without having accurate knowledge about movement patterns and exact location of all nodes at any moment.